-Students interested in Co-op should contact the Engineering Career Resource Center, pick up a Degree Plan, and discuss the rules and regulations of the Cooperative Education Program with the co-op coordinator.
-The co-op student is registered while on co-op job assignment; registration is by permission only and must be completed through the ECRC.
+Students interested in the co-op programs should contact the Engineering Career Resource Center, pick up a co-op packet, and discuss the rules and regulations of the Cooperative Education Program with the co-op coordinator.
+Co-op students are registered in ENGR 400 while on a co-op work assignment; registration is by permission only and must be completed through the ECRC.